rchin157/NSERC2020-RescheduleFPTAS/readme.txt

-Exact implementation of the algorithm as proposed in the rescheduling paper.
-Note: Although a few file names include "DP", the implementation ended up not being dynamic programming.
-However, implementation of the FPTAS seems to lend itself to an actual DP table.
+FPTAS implementation of the algorithm as proposed in the rescheduling paper.

 Running with -m makes it so the program will ask for s_i values.

 The jobs are to be supplied via txt file formatted as follows:

 ***
 number of jobs
 p_j e_j